-Integrate-and-fire (IF) models can capture a range of single-cell neural dynamics \cite{teeterGeneralizedLeakyIntegrateandfire2018, jolivetQuantitativeSingleneuronModeling2008, naudFiringPatternsAdaptive2008}.
+Integrate-and-fire (IF) models can capture a range of single-cell neural dynamics \cite{ jolivetQuantitativeSingleneuronModeling2008, naudFiringPatternsAdaptive2008, teeterGeneralizedLeakyIntegrateandfire2018}.
 In these models, the nonlinear dynamics of spiking are replaced with a simple fire-and-reset rule where the membrane voltage returns to a fixed value after the neuron emits a spike.
 IF models can be lower dimensional approximations of more bio-physical conductance based models such as the Hodgkin-Huxley model \cite{abbottModelNeuronsHodgkinHuxley1990}.
-Networks of IF neurons can exhibit spatial, temporal and spatiotemporal patterns.
+Networks of IF neurons can exhibit spatial, temporal, and spatiotemporal patterns.
 Oscillations can be induced by either synaptic delays or excitatory-inhibitory interactions \cite{brunelFastGlobalOscillations1999, brunelDynamicsSparselyConnected2000, vanvreeswijkWhenInhibitionNot1994, whittingtonInhibitionbasedRhythmsExperimental2000}.
 The spatial profile of synaptic projections controls transitions between spatially incoherent and coherent activity \cite{laingStationaryBumpsNetworks2001a, rosenbaumBalancedNetworksSpiking2014}.
-Despite their simple single neuron dynamics, large networks of IF neurons are high dimensional and complex.
-Therefore, to analytically study temporal and spatial transitions in the network-level dynamics, there has been much interest in field theories that are both analytically tractable and directly connected to the microscopic single-neuron properties \cite{byrneNextgenerationNeuralField2019, schwalgerMindLastSpike2019, montbrioMacroscopicDescriptionNetworks2015}.
+Despite the simplicity of the single-neuron dynamics, large networks of IF neurons are high dimensional and complex.
+Therefore, to analytically study temporal and spatial transitions in the network-level dynamics, there has been much interest in field theories that are both analytically tractable and directly connected to the microscopic single-neuron properties, e.g., \cite{byrneNextgenerationNeuralField2019, montbrioMacroscopicDescriptionNetworks2015, schwalgerMindLastSpike2019}.